 The vast majority of physicians and other high-income professionals should and do buy a disability insurance policy at some point during their careers.
 Despite the presence of plenty of information about doctor disability insurance on the internet, too many of them are still doing it wrong.
-In this post, I'm going to address 17 common errors that doctors continue to make regarding disability insurance.
+In this post, I'm going to address 17 common errors that doctors continue to make with disability insurance.

 Top 17 Ways Doctors Screw Up Their Disability Insurance